 Why we love it: Style aside, the durable Polyester Dobby fabric is comfortable and dependable, and doesn't snag as easily as the stretchy blends that most sun hoodies use.
 The UPF 50 rating ensures adequate protection for long days outside, and thoughtful features like roll-up sleeves that actually stay in place and ventilated back panels add to the practicality of this sun shirt.
 Lastly, if you know you will be hiking in buggy environments, the more structured material has a tighter weave and sits off the skin, providing a more effective barrier against insect bites.

 Why we love it: This shirt has a more traditional style, but still has an excellent balance of breathability and comfort.
 The sleeves have a curved drop cuff that better protects the backs of your hands from the sun, and can be rolled up and held in place just above the elbow with a discreet button tab.
 Underarm panels made from stretchy fabric improve mobility and help prevent chafing, which is a big plus if you are wearing this shirt with a daypack.
-Another big bonus of wearing a button-down vs a hoodie is that the tighter weave has more structure and doesn't sit so close to the skin, providing better protection against bug bites.
+Another big bonus of wearing a button-down vs a hoodie is that the tighter weave has more structure and doesn't sit so close to the skin, providing better protection against bug bites and better ventilation throughout.

 UPF: 50+ | Features: Extra large hood, thumb holes